rges-pit/rges-pit.github.io/docs/_drafts/data_challenge_nexus_help.md

 <!--Ask Nexus people about this) -->

+To create a team, put in a request with the [Nexus helpdesk](https://stsci.service-now.com/roman).

 ### Shared files

 Team storage can be accessed through `/teams/<your team name>/` (see `teams.md`).

 ## Environments

-There is robust documentation on creating environments on the Nexus in `software.md`, which you can reach by clicking the “Installing extra software” link on the welcome page.
+There is robust documentation on creating environments on the Nexus, in `software.md`, which you can reach by clicking the “Installing extra software” link on the welcome page.

 **TL;DR**
 Environments are created, listed, activated, exported, and removed using: